LibrariesHacked/data-treaders/background.md

 #### Which Library Carpentry modules would you most like to cover?

 We wanted to make this a chance to learn data skills.
-Library Carpentry materials are lessons in various areas around data, automation and programming.
+Library Carpentry materials are lessons in different areas around data, automation and programming.
 We asked people to vote on which modules they would like to learn (they could choose as many as they liked).

 | Option | Number of votes | More Info |
 | ------ | --------------- | --------- |